jorgediazjr/Calculator/README.md

 ## Simple Calculator

-Coded for school project ... still kind of work in progress.
+Coded for school project ... still kind of a work in progress.

 ![Screenshot](calculator_img.png)